Open-Pectus/Open-Pectus/DEVELOPMENT.md

 **Pyright**
 * Pro
-  * VS Code uses itso it reports the same issues
+  * VS Code uses it so it reports the same issues
   * Easy configuration
   * VS Code understand its configuration, even in pyproject.toml.
-So config changes apply immidiately
+So config changes apply immediately
   * Does not report errors for StrEnum, auto()
 * Con
   * Non-standard in Python land